-Yes, we deliver our arrangements and buckets of blooms within Genesee County.
-The cost for delivery is $5 to zip codes 48502, 48503, 48504 and 48505.
-For all other zip codes within Genesee County, the cost for delivery is $15.
-Delivery is also available for flower subscriptions.
-Please inquire via the contact page for pricing.
+Yes, we deliver our arrangements (those costing $50 and above) within Genesee County, but only on certain weekdays.
+The cost for delivery is $15 to the 48502, 48503 and 48504 zip codes.
+For all other zip codes within Genesee County, the cost for delivery is $20

-Thank you for asking!
-No, we do not do weddings at this time.
-We do, however, sell buckets of blooms to DIY brides.
-You can read about buckets of blooms on our flowers page.
-If you would like our lovely local flowers on your big day without making your own bouquets or arrangements, the Flint area has a number of incredible freelance florists and floral designers.
-These florists can purchase blooms from Twig End Farm to incorporate into your wedding flowers; please contact me (Janie) via the contact page for recommendations.
+Thanks for asking!
+No, we do not offer wedding floral services at this time.
+If you would like our lovely local flowers on your big day, the Flint area has a number of incredible floral designers.
+These florists and designers can source blooms from Twig End Farm to incorporate into your wedding flowers; please contact me (Janie) via the contact page for recommendations.

-7. I’d love to come see your urban farm; where is it located?
+6. I’d love to visit your urban farm; where is it located?

 Thank you for your interest in visiting our little flower farm!
 Because Twig End Farm is our primary residence, we don’t openly share our address.
 Thank you for understanding and for helping to protect our time and privacy.

 7. Where does the name Twig End Farm come from?